MAGICS-LAB/XLLM/README.md

-# XLLM: Mind the Inconspicuous — Revealing the Hidden Weakness in Aligned LLMs’ Ethical Boundaries
+# Mind the Inconspicuous: Revealing the Hidden Weakness in Aligned LLMs’ Ethical Boundaries

 ## 1. Introduction